mydeveloperplanet/MyAICodingPlanet/generate-unit-tests/README.md

 public static PostgreSQLContainer<?> postgreSQLContainer = new PostgreSQLContainer<>("postgres:latest");
 ```

-When running these test, only the `createCustomer` test is successful.
-All others fail because the tests assume certain data is in the database.
+When running these tests, only the `createCustomer` test is successful.
+All other tests fail because the tests assume certain data is in the database.

 ### Prompt
 Open a new chat window, open the `CustomerRepositoryTest` and enter the prompt.